-The Hosseinzadeh uses an interdisciplinary approach at the intersection of biology, chemistry, and computer science to: (a) Gain a better understanding of complex biological systems by predicting structural behavior of peptides in solution, (b) Develop new modular tools for synthetic biology such as orthogonal controllable dimers, (c) Develop novel solutions for biomedical challenges of the 21st century such as novel modular biosensors.
+The Hosseinzadeh lab uses an interdisciplinary approach at the intersection of biology, chemistry, and computer science to: (a) Gain a better understanding of complex biological systems by predicting modeling the structural behavior of peptides in solution, (b) Develop new modular tools for synthetic biology such as orthogonal controllable dimers, (c) Develop novel solutions for biomedical challenges of the 21st century such as peptide-based therapeutics, novel modular biosensors and new enzymes.
 Our lab is inspired by scientific questions and is dedicated to improving inclusivity, equity, and diversity in STEM.

 The Ong Lab focuses on the development of new sensors and devices for medical applications, with emphasis on regenerative medicine for orthopedic care.
-We are developing internal bone fixation plates with sensing and actuating capabilities to monitor the healing conditions and provide mechanical loads to maximize bone regeneration.
-Another example of our work is the ongoing development of a new sensor system that can continuously track the microenvironment of cells in a bioreactor.
+We are developing orthopedic devices with sensing and actuating capabilities to monitor the healing conditions and provide mechanical loads to maximize bone/tendon regeneration.
+We are also developing wearable devices that can continuously track forces and motions of the user, allowing biofeedback in orthopedic therapy and monitoring of athlete performance.
+Another example of our research is the ongoing development of a new sensor system that can continuously track the microenvironment of cells in a bioreactor.

 The Plesa Lab focuses on accelerating the pace at which we understand and engineer biological protein-based systems by enabling large scale studies.
 Towards this end, we develop new technologies for gene synthesis, multiplex functional assays, in-vivo mutagenesis, genotype-phenotype linkages, and computational approaches to explore high-dimensional datasets of sequence-function relationships.
 These allow us to access the huge sequence diversity present in natural systems as well as carry out testing of rationally designed hypotheses encoded onto DNA at much larger scales than previously possible.
 Applications include protein engineering of biosensors, fluorescent proteins, antibodies, and studying antibiotic resistance.